What is the BackPack Program?

 The mission of the BackPack Program is to help alleviate child hunger in America by providing children at risk of food insecurity with nutritious and easy to prepare food at times when other resources are not available, such as weekends.
 This is a national program in which we participate via the Regional Food Bank of Northeastern New York and Feeding America.
 A backpack full of child-friendly, shelf stable, easily consumed food is discreetly distributed on Friday afternoons to participating children.

-Since it’s inception in 2007 at our regional food bank, their BackPack Program has expanded to over 90 schools in 14 counties and is now serving over 2,600 children per week.
-More than 40,000 backpacks were sent home throughout the 2015-16 school year.
+Since it’s inception in 2007 at our regional food bank, their BackPack Program has expanded to over 220 schools in 20 counties.
+Over 186,000 bags were distributed during the 2017-2018 school year, the equivalent of 1.1 million meals.

 The BackPack Program at Cooperstown Central Schools began in 2010.
-During the 2015-16 school year the Cooperstown BackPack program distributed over 1,425 backpacks containing over 16,343 pounds of food, the equivalent of 8,545 meals!
-53 students are currently enrolled.
+During the 2018-19 school year the Cooperstown BackPack program distributed over 1,151 backpacks containing over 11,855 pounds of food, the equivalent of 8,053 meals!
+40 students are currently enrolled.
 We are one of several BackPack Programs in Otsego County, and due to our distance from the Regional Food Bank, use a different distribution model than those closer to Latham.
 Most programs are school based, and send volunteers to pick up weekly distributions.
 We receive monthly distributions as part of regular deliveries from our regional food bank.
 The school guidance staff determines which students are in need, and enrolls participants confidentially.
 On Thursday afternoons, food pantry volunteers review and prep the menu.
 The Leo Club at Cooperstown High School collects the empty backpacks, transports them to the food pantry, packs them, and returns them to school.
 Students pick up their backpacks from designated areas on their way home on Fridays after school.
-The average backpack weighs 11 pounds.
+The average backpack weighs 10 pounds.
+The Cooperstown Food Pantry extends the backpack program into the summer months providing the children the option of a monthly box.
+The box contains meals that would equivalate to the amount of food they would receive during the weekends throughout the school year.

 BackPack menus each week include: